kadojs/kado/README.md

 * Add config to add more folders to serve static assets for interfaces
 * Update to latest dependencies including Mustache 3 and Debug 4
 * Working overrides system
+* Include fs and crypto modules with the main Kado object.

 ### 3.3.2
 * Fix issues with module generation.